adiluexe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: August 9, 2024 (Friday)

+Day 5.
+I just finished the Flexbox section, including the flexbox exercises, and the landing page project.
+I pretty much finished the flexbox exercises in under and hour this time, and without looking anything up.
+That's right no Google, no ChatGpt, just pure experience.
+I remember struggling with this section when I first encountered, and me taking like almost a week to finish it all.
+Naturally, my confidence was at an all time high having finished something I struggled with for days, in less than an hour.

+I thought I had mastered CSS layouts by now, but when I attempted the landing page page - I realized I still had a long way to go.
+I particularly struggled with how my sections keep overlapping, and overflowing with each other.
+But credit where credit's due :3, I did do this in like 2 hours while watching The Umbrella Academy on the side, and I did eventually fix it.

+Keep going me, we spent a little over 6 hours today, I'm proud of you.

 ### Day 4: August 8, 2024 (Thursday)

 Sup it's Day 4 and I'm 56% through the Foundations Course.
 I just finished the margin and padding css exercises and I'm gonna end today there, tomorrow we'll start with Flexbox and hopefully at the JavaScript section which I'm still struggling with.